Sustainable Development Goal 17: Partnerships for the goals

 In February 2021, the Government of Canada launched Moving Forward Together: Canada's 2030 Agenda National Strategy.
 The Strategy is an important call to action to create and foster an enabling environment for whole-of-society collaboration to advance the 2030 Agenda and its 17 SDGs both domestically and abroad.

-The SDG Funding Program provides $59.8 million in funding over 13 years (2018 to 2031) to support the participation of all stakeholders in the implementation of the SDGs in Canada.
-Partnerships aim at making progress on the SDGs, and advancing key priorities for the Government of Canada, including but not limited to gender equity, reconciliation and supporting the most vulnerable to leave no one behind.
+In 2018, the Government of Canada committed up to 59.8 million for the SDG Funding Program over 13 years (2018 to 2031).
+The purpose of this Grants and Contributions program, is to support the participation of all stakeholders in the implementation of the SDGs in Canada and to foster local and community results.
+Partnerships aim at making progress on the SDGs, and advancing key priorities for the Government of Canada, including but not limited to gender equity, reconciliation and supporting groups or individuals in vulnerable situations in the spirit of leaving no one behind.
 Partners include:

 • not-for-profit organizations